 Students who learn best through writing will appreciate the opportunity to craft sentences and short stories which allow them to memorize and play with abbreviations to reinforce their learning.

-How to Run the Game of Funny Stories with Medical Terms
+How to Run the Funny Stories with Medical Terms Game

 Using a computer or pencil and paper, learners can write out sentences that include health science abbreviations in place of the full words and phrases they represent.
 When students present their work to the class, their classmates will decipher the abbreviations in order to understand the story.

 Here's an example of a funny story with abbreviations: “Charlie had to be Pt q.am. while his wife put exactly the right t. of coffee grounds in the machine to make his coffee.
 If he had his way, he would have had it IV.
 He also liked a lot of sugar in his coffee but his wife said they had to d.c. that or their wt could get out of control.
 All he could think was QNS!
 He needed coffee and sugar stat or the world could just forget about him getting OOB!”

 Medical term storytelling is adaptable and perfect for small groups, where students can work together to creatively craft sentences and commit terms to memory.
 Once students gain experience with the activity, teachers can even use it in lesson plans for a substitute teacher.